 - 1. Curbline The proposed zoning district has a setback measured from back of the existing or proposed future curbline.
-The existing back of curb is in the correct future location. - 2.
-Traffic Study A Traffic Impact Study/Transportation Technical Memorandum is not needed for the complete review of this petition.
+The location of the future back of curb is in the correct location. - 2.
+Traffic Study A Traffic Impact Study/Transportation Technical Memorandum is not necessary for the complete review of this petition.